Gobblerron/Data-Science-Pros/README.md

 As a team, we aimed to write as much of the code independently as possible.
 AI assistance was only used when we were stuck or could not move forward on our own — for example when dealing with unfamiliar API structures, unclear syntax or specific function implementations.
 Each team member handled this individually and marked the relevant parts in their own code.

 Overall, the core logic of the data pipeline and the structure of the scripts were developed by the team itself.
-The LLM served as a support tool to help us get unstuck, not as the primary author of the code
+The LLM served as a support tool to help us get unstuck, not as the primary author of the code.

+In addition, all LLM-assisted sections are explicitly marked in the code using the paragraph symbol (§) together with the label “LLM”, and each instance includes a brief explanation of how and why the LLM was used.